-Metaprograms, on which I wrote an introductory article here, are unconscious filters of human perception, according to which we sort information, and can be found at a deep level in the subconscious.
-They show us how we prefer to think, feel and communicate, offering a set of criteria according to which we sort and organize information.
+Metaprograms, on which I wrote an introductory article, are unconscious filters of human perception, according to which we sort information, and can be found deep in the subconscious.
+They show us how we prefer to think, feel and communicate, offering a set of criteria for sorting and organizing information.

-By finding ways to elicit these criteria, we can communicate effectively with others (clients, collaborators, partners, friends), so that we can speak to them in their language.
+By finding ways to elicit these criteria, we can communicate effectively with others (clients, collaborators, partners, friends) to speak to them in their language.

-Essentially, metaprograms are patterns of reaction to the surrounding world, are relational functions that meet psychological and physiological needs.
-We react to stimuli that come from the outside and are perceived internally, using reception, offering a certain response to the outside.
-The answer can be divided, for each stimulus, into a series of categories, which can be called classes, preferences, inclinations, dominances.
-The preferred distinctions within each metaprogram may be useful or unnecessary by reference to a particular work context (Work context).
-The reaction can be to the stimulus itself (an authentic experience) or to a past experience, which, by association with the external stimulus, triggers a reaction that does not respond to the present stimulus, but to the past experience (an inauthentic experience).
-The psychological purpose of an individual is to obtain and sustain authentic experiences (in which the map corresponds to the territory), and not inauthentic (there is a risk of “him getting lost on-site with the map in his hand”).
+Metaprograms are patterns of reaction to the surrounding world and are relational functions that meet psychological and physiological needs.
+We react to stimuli from the outside and are perceived internally, using reception, offering a certain response to the outside.
+For each push, the answer can be divided into a series of categories: classes, preferences, inclinations, and dominance.
+The preferred distinctions within each metaprogram may be helpful or unnecessary by referencing a particular work context (Work context).
+The reaction can be to the stimulus itself (an authentic experience) or to a past experience, which, by association with the external stimulus, triggers a reaction that does not respond to the present stimulus but to the past experience (an inauthentic experience).
+The psychological purpose of an individual is to obtain and sustain authentic experiences (in which the map corresponds to the territory) and not inauthentic ones (there is a risk of “him getting lost on-site with the map in his hand”).

-For decades, psychologists have been trying to find the fine aspects that make job satisfaction get correlated with performance.
-NLP, despite its status as a pseudo-science, has offered the world one of the most grounded, fundamental, and important findings in practice that offers a deep map of understanding human behavior, language, attitude, and personality using the metaprogram theory and study.
-At the beginning of the new millennium, especially due to the explosive development of iWAM and Identity Compass tools, NLP works with psychometrics to bring, through theory and research, a rigorous structuring to be applied in the organizational context.
-The results are tools with a fine predictive capacity and a profound understanding of behavior, attitudes, and language in the context of work.
+For decades, psychologists have been trying to find the fine aspects that correlate job satisfaction with performance.
+Despite its status as a pseudo-science, NLP has offered the world one of the most grounded, fundamental, and essential findings in practice that provides a deep map of understanding human behavior, language, attitude, and personality using the metaprogram theory and study.
+At the beginning of the new millennium, mainly due to the explosive development of iWAM and Identity Compass tools, NLP works with psychometrics to bring, through theory and research, a rigorous structuring to be applied in the organizational context.
+The results are tools with a refined predictive capacity and a profound understanding of behavior, attitudes, and language in the context of work.

 Markets turn into niches.
 Populations turn into audiences.
 Groups turn into communities.
-Technology influences how the individual communicates thinks, and behaves.
-Information is no longer a benefit, but a bonus.
+Technology influences how the individual communicates thinks and behaves.
+Information is no longer a benefit but a bonus.
 Searching and filtering information is in power.
-People’s lives are much more divided.
-In such a context, the future lies in capturing as accurately as possible what is characteristic for individual X, on Y date, in the Z context.
+As a result, people’s lives are much more divided.
+In such a context, the future lies in capturing as accurately as possible what is characteristic of individual X, on Y date, in the Z context.
 Anything that offers less cannot be high-performance in the long run.

-As an example noted in the 2007 Identity Compass training, the rates of preference for changes are twice as restricted in the case of Romanians than in the case of Americans (decision-makers metaprogram).
+As an example noted in the 2007 Identity Compass training, the rates of preference for changes are twice as restricted in Romanians than in Americans (decision-makers metaprogram).